s-10k/Nutristy/README.md

 2. MongoDB
 3. HTML, CSS

-Nodemailer is implemented for user registration and forget password, using mailtrap.io Cloudinary can be used if image hosting is required Chat uses socket.io
+.Nodemailer is implemented for user registration and forget password, using mailtrap.io .Cloudinary can be used if image hosting is required .Chat uses socket.io